AndyMic03/Polaris/SETUP.md

 Each location has a team and a milestone.
 Milestones track progression, for example, the hint for Team A at Milestone 1, will point the player to the location of Team A's Milestone 2.

+Polaris also supports a "Teamless Mode".
+In this mode, individual players can play the game without needing to input a team name.
+The sequence of milestones (hints/challenges) is automatically randomized for each player when they begin, providing a unique path through the game.

+To enable Teamless Mode, simply use the specific team name `Teamless` in the first column of the row within your textHints.csv, imageHints.csv, or textChallenges.csv files.
+If the row with the team name Teamless exists, the game will automatically start in this mode when a user first visits, randomizing the milestone order from the row's data.

 > **_NOTE:_** If a field doesn't require a value, use NULL to ensure proper functionality.

 > **_IMPORTANT:_** All CSV files must be encoded using comma (,) field delimiters and double-quotes (") as string